 For example, the presence of class is very prominent within this book, with Clarissa representing the typical ‘society hostess.’
 Her obsession with making everything perfect for her party that evening is a central part of the book, and as she explores what her life could have been if she’d married Peter, for example, renouncing more conservative ideas, represented by her husband Richard.
 She starts to wonder whether her life is simply frivolous, without meaning.

 Clarissa also wonders whether she has forgotten her old convictions, focusing instead on superficial aspects of life.

 The story of Septimus and Rezia was also one which incited sympathy and I thought their plight against Septimus’ undiagnosed shell shock was interesting to read about, particularly from the modern perspective, where we can see more effective methods of dealing with mental health issues such as PTSD.

 Woolf’s prose style was slightly hard to get used to, as she switches around between ideas and perspectives quite a lot without much notice.
 Having said that, once I gave the book a good go I managed to get into the style of it, and I think I would give some of Woolf’s other books a go.

 What do you think of my review of ‘Mrs Dalloway’?
 Are you a fan of Woolf’s fiction?
-Would you consider giving this book a go?
+Would you consider giving this book a go after my review?

 Photo credits here